richardgill/issue-template-check/docs/getting-started/cli.md

 # List all branches available
 xata branch

-# Create a new my_feature branch from main
+# Create a new branch from main
-xata branch my_feature
+xata branch create my_feature

 # Create a new my_feature branch using from_another_branch as the base
-xata branch my_feature from_another_branch
+xata branch create my_feature --from from_another_branch

 # Delete a branch
 xata branch delete my_feature